Ultimate-etamitlU/dnf/doc/conf_ref.rst

     :ref:`string <string-label>`

     URL of a proxy server to connect through.
 Set to an empty string in the repository configuration to disable proxy setting inherited from the main section.
 The expected format of this option is ``<scheme>://<ip-or-hostname>[:port]``.
-    (For backward compatibility, '_none_' can be used instead of the empty string.)
+    (For backward compatibility empty string can be used instead of _none_.)

     Note: The curl environment variables (such as ``http_proxy``) are effective if this option is unset (or '_none_' is set in the repository configuration).
 See the ``curl`` man page for details.